k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 ### What Is an MTable?

 An MTable is an object created in the Fabric memory from a CSV file.
-The purpose of an MTable is to keep reference data as part of the Fabric project and enable data lookup at run time.
+The purpose of an MTable is to keep reference data as part of the Fabric project and enable **fast in-memory** data lookup at run time.

 ### How Can I Create an MTable?